This is a review of the 17 best back massagers in 2022.

 With 60 pounds of force behind each percussive stroke, there’s nothing that can better knock the tension out of a tough muscle knot in your back.

-One of the massage heads that comes with the G3 Pro is a flat edge head for getting along crevices of joints and between muscles to work out adhesions.
+One of the massage heads that comes with the Theragun Pro is a flat edge head for getting along crevices of joints and between muscles to work out adhesions.

-While it’s too intense for some, for people with stubborn muscle knots and weightlifters with large, tight muscles, the G3 Pro is a godsend.
+While it’s too intense for some, for people with stubborn muscle knots and weightlifters with large, tight muscles, the Theragun Pro is a godsend.

-The shiatsu back and neck massager from Comfier is brilliantly designed to let you relax in any seat you sit in, whether your car or your couch, and get a massage from your neck down to your buttocks.
+The shiatsu neck and back massager from Comfier is brilliantly designed to let you relax in any seat you sit in, whether your car or your couch, and get a massage from your neck down to your buttocks.